 Blaine Scott made the approximately seven-hour trek from Portsmouth, Ohio, to Clemson on Saturday to see his first Clemson game.

-Scott, a three-star offensive guard in the 2018 class from Sciotoville High School, recently spoke with The Clemson Insider about his visit.
+Scott, a four-star offensive guard in the 2018 class from Sciotoville High School, recently spoke with The Clemson Insider about his visit.

 “I had a lot of fun,” Scott said, “from seeing the beauty of Clemson, S.C., to seeing the atmosphere on game day and how loud the fans get, to sitting down with (offensive line) coach (Robbie) Caldwell.
 It was great.”